Aidbox/dbt_fhir/README.md

-# Aidbox FHIR DBT Package
+# Aidbox FHIR DBT package

 This dbt package provides useful macros, build in models, and tests for work with [Aidbox FHIR platform](https://aidbox.app).